5 Ways SaaS Companies Can Improve Customer Retention

 3. Interact with Your Customers Regularly

-Develop a cadence of interaction with your customers.
+Build relationships with your customers.
 Reach out to them, within reason of course, even if you are not trying to sell to them.
 A personal relationship with your customer will help gain trust and will let them know that you’re there to help them.

 A two-way partnership will make both you and the customer be more comfortable with where the relationship stands and what the possibilities are for the future.